 An all-time local favourite, it is one of the best traditional dishes.
 Gassi is part of traditional Mangalorean cuisine with a coconut-based red curry.
 It is usually savoured with roti, rice or the traditional neer dosa or even kori roti.
 The gassi is prepared with a variety of ingredients as its central delicacy, can be kori (chicken) gassi, channa dal (chickpeas) gassi, fish gassi or paneer (cottage cheese) gassi.

 The Tulu word kadale or kadle means black chickpeas and manoli is ivy gourd.
 This traditional Manglorean dish is a combination of legume and vegetable and is prepared in a coarse coconut based dry gravy.
 Usually prepared during south Indian festivals such as Ganesh Chaturthi, kadale manoli can be eaten either with a side such as rice or dosa or eaten just like that as well.
 This beautiful saffron mixture is very easy to make and is worth trying when you are visiting the region.

 15. Gujje Podi: A Traditional Evening Snack

-Gujje podi is a dish from Mangalore is a quick and easy to make evening snack.
+Gujje podi is a dish from Mangalore and is a quick and easy-to-make evening snack.
 It is a pakoda made from jackfruit (tender jackfruit to ripe jackfruit) and can be served as munchooris with chopped (& fried) garlic, chilli, coriander, onions & capsicum in sauce (either soy or tomato).
 The fritters (pakodas) are made by dipping thinly sliced jackfruit pieces in a rich, flavourful batter and then deep-frying them.
-This is one of the best, most unique type of fritter to eat.
+This is one of the best, most unique types of fritter to eat.